 More key findings include:

-2 suburbs are currently priced higher than the city of Iowa City.
+2 suburbs are currently priced lower than the city of Iowa City.

 The price for a Iowa City one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.

 You can view the full rundown of Rentable's August 2022 National Apartment Report and data set here.